 - emailed to me as a Word document (not PDF)

 - titled (with a real title, not "ENG385HF Paper"!)

 - proofread carefully

-Papers are due on the designated date.
+Papers are due on the designated date before the beginning of class.
 Excuses (other than emergencies) on the day a paper is due are not acceptable; I am flexible, however, so if you have a legitimate reason for being unable to turn a paper in by the due date, please raise your concerns in advance of that date.

 It is especially important that you proofread your work.
 I will hand back any unproofread papers without a grade or comments, and they will be marked late.

 I do not use Turnitin.com, which I believe is contrary to my mission as an educator.
 The reason you should not plagiarize in our course is because you have already learned, or our relationship has taught you, that it is wrong, not because you might get caught by software.
 Plagiarism is wrong because it is a violation of your own integrity and the trust between yourself and other students, yourself and me, and yourself and the university.
 In our class, we will begin with trust, not with surveillance and suspicion.

 Plagiarism consists of representing the words and/or ideas of another as your own.
 If you use someone else’s ideas, be sure to cite your sources carefully and distinguish those ideas from your own.
 If you use someone else’s words, be sure to place them in quotation marks and cite your sources.